 Mr. Cobb has been selected as a Florida Super Lawyer in Construction Law for 2009-2023.
 He was honored by the Jacksonville Business Journal by being selected as one of Jacksonville’s “Top 40 Under 40” for 2010 and selected as an “Ultimate Attorney” for 2017.
 Additionally, in 2010, 2012, 2013 and 2015, Mr. Cobb was named by 904 Magazine as one of Jacksonville’s Top Attorneys.
 Mr. Cobb has authored numerous articles on Construction Law, including a Florida Bar Journal article on venue in construction disputes and is a contributing author to the Florida Construction Law and Practice publication from the Florida Bar.
 He lectures extensively on Construction Law, Construction Licensing and Community Association Law to national trade associations, universities and continuing legal education seminars.

 Originally from Pompano Beach, Florida, Mr. Cobb moved to Jacksonville in 1993 to obtain his undergraduate degree from the University of North Florida, where he studied Literature.
 He then graduated with his Juris Doctor from Florida Coastal School of Law where he served on the school’s moot court team and as a staff editor for the law review.
 During law school, Mr. Cobb was signed as a non-drafted free agent for the Montreal Expos International Baseball Organization and took a leave of absence from law school to play professional baseball.

-Mr. Cobb resides in St. Augustine with his lovely wife, Joy, and their two daughters, Charlotte and Madison.
-In his free time, he enjoys inshore fishing, hiking, hunting, golf, swimming and spending time with his family around a nice fire.
+Mr. Cobb lives in St. Augustine.
+In his free time, he enjoys inshore fishing, surfing, hiking, hunting, golf, swimming and spending time with his two daughters around a nice fire.